 - To pay your rent and service charge on time - To be responsible for the maintenance of all fixtures and fittings within the property - To keep the structure and exterior of the property in a good state of repair.
 Unless you have staircased to 100% on a freehold house, any repairs that need to be carried out to the exterior will be carried out by the housing provider.
-Any charges incurred for repairs will be distributed between the relevant properties. - To permit the housing providers representative to have access with reasonable notice and also in the case of emergencies - Not to assign (resell) the lease to another party or sublet the property without gaining the consent of housing provider - Not to make any structural alterations to the interior or exterior of the property without obtaining the consent of the housing provider www.cerrishomes.co.uk | 01782 854 748 17 SHARED OWNERSHIP WITH CERRIS HOMES
+Any charges incurred for repairs will be distributed between the relevant properties. - To permit the housing providers representative to have access with reasonable notice and also in the case of emergencies - Not to assign (resell) the lease to another party or sublet the property without gaining the consent of housing provider - Not to make any structural alterations to the interior or exterior of the property without obtaining the consent of the housing provider

-- To allow the shared owner peaceful enjoyment of the property - To keep the building insured against loss or fire - To maintain any communal areas and grounds, keeping them clean and well lit - To maintain the exterior of the property and arrange any required repairs in your property after the initial purchase, is called staircasing and can potentially take your ownership up to 100%.
-However on some of 80% - this is designed to keep homes at an affordable level for local people.
+- To allow the shared owner peaceful enjoyment of the property - To keep the building insured against loss or fire - To maintain any communal areas and grounds, keeping them clean and well lit - To maintain the exterior of the property and arrange any required repairs

+SHARED OWNERSHIP WITH CERRIS HOMES www.cerrishomes.co.uk | 01782 854 748 in your property after the initial purchase, is called staircasing and can potentially take your ownership up to 100%.
+However on some properties you can only staircase to a maximum of 80% - this is designed to keep homes at an affordable level for local people.